Next-Generation Design and Simulation with SplitFXM

 Application Domains

-SplitFXM excels at solving challenging 1D problems across multiple scientific disciplines.
+SplitFXM excels at solving challenging multi-dimensional problems across multiple scientific disciplines.

-Model gas dynamics, shock waves, and acoustics with precision.
+Model gas dynamics, shock waves, and high-speed flight with precision.

-Analyze electric potential distribution and ion transport in battery cells.
+Optimize electric potential and ion transport for better battery cells.

 ❄️ Phase Changes